leowerneck/ritetschool2023/README.md

 # 2023 North American Einstein Toolkit Summer School

+You can also access this repository using the shorter URL: https://tinyurl.com/analysiset2023

 ## Tutorial: Simulation Analysis

 This repository contains example parameter files to illustrate how to use some